Gaba Corporation: Jaba Japanese lessons

 In 2008, Gaba started a program to teach Japanese lessons known as Jaba.
 At first those lessons were held in the Tokyo LS, then in the Ikebukuro Annex, and from November 2009, they relocated to the 8th floor of the new headquarters in Moto-Yoyogi.
 Lessons are now also taught at various Gaba Learning Studios.
 The program formerly offered group lessons, but now only offers private lessons.

 Lesson purchase system

 Gaba clients purchase blocks of lessons when they join the company and when they renew their contract.
 The company then places these funds into an escrow account, and allocates "lesson points" to the clients.
 Clients spend these lesson points, and as this occurs the funds are transferred from the escrow account to Gaba's regular accounts.

-The cost to students for Gaba lessons is between 5000-7000 yen per lesson, depending on the course they purchase.
+The cost to students for Gaba lessons is between 5000 and 7000 yen per lesson, depending on the course they purchase.
 According to an interview with Reuters, Gaba students pay about 50,000 yen per month, higher than the 36,500 average allowance that company employees receive from their employers for such training.